troglobit/libuev/README.md

 libuEv | Simple event loop for Linux
 ====================================

-> "Why an event loop, why not use threads?"
+> “Why an event loop, why not use threads?”

 With the advent of light-weight processes (threads) programmers these days have a [golden hammer](http://c2.com/cgi/wiki?GoldenHammer) they